,

 Colin Fieldhouse

 My name is Colin Fieldhouse and I am the Chair of Governors at Home Farm Primary School, having joined in December 2016.
 In addition to being Chair, I serve on the curriculum and resources committees.
-I live locally and have 2 children at Home Farm, both of whom are thoroughly enjoying their time here.
+I live locally and one of my children attends the school with the other having been educated at Home Farm before they went to high school.
 Away from school, I'm a former primary school teacher now working at a primary computing company.
-I am enthusiastic about creating the best possible environment for the children who attend Home Farm and the staff who work there, and I am enjoying collaborating with the governing body and staff as we work to achieve that goal.
+I am enthusiastic about creating the best possible environment for the children who attend Home Farm and the staff who work there.
+I am enjoying collaborating with the governing body and staff as we work to achieve that goal.

 Tracy Isherwood

-About 20 years ago I was a member of support staff at the school and both my children who are now adults went here, we all have fond memories of our time at Home Farm.
+Approximately 20 years ago I was a member of support staff at the school and both of my children, who are now adults attended here.
+We all have fond memories of our time at Home Farm.

-I am looking forward to working with the Governors and the school staff and hearing about the success of the children during their learning journey.
+I am looking forward to working with Governors and school staff and hearing about the success of the children on their learning journey.

 Kat Halpin

 My name is Kat Halpin.
 I have worked at Home Farm Primary since it opened in 2006.
 I started at Home Farm as an NQT and I'm now Assistant Head.
-During my time at Home Farm, I have taught across the school from Reception to KS2 and have been the school's SENDCo since 2014.
+During my time at Home Farm, I have taught across the school from Reception to KS2.
+I am the Designated Safeguarding Lead for the school and have been the school's SENDCo since 2014.

 Karina Walker